Understanding General Intercessions for Daily Mass

 Option 2

-1.For Pope Leo XIV, that he may guide the Church in its mission of charity and service to all, especially the marginalized, let us pray to the Lord.Lord, hear our prayer.
+1.For Pope Leo XIV, that he may guide the Church in its mission of charity and service to all who are in need, let us pray to the Lord.Lord, hear our prayer.

 Optional:For a deeper commitment to practicing the corporal and spiritual works of mercy.Lord, hear our prayer.